-You might have received email notifications coming through about press coverage generated via your Press Loft account.
+You might have received email notifications about press coverage generated via your Press Loft account.
 We are currently confirming about 4,000 pieces of coverage a month for our clients around the world.

-You can have a look at some of the coverage we have confirmed in the past: https://www.pressloft.com/app/press
+You can have a look at some of the coverage we have confirmed for our clients here: https://www.pressloft.com/app/press

 What do I do once I have had press coverage?